OpenM-Project/mcdoc.github.io/README.md

 Contributions to MCDOC are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request, or create an issue.
 **For requesting to add a material to MCDOC is accepted!, please do a Pull Request for it.**

+See [CONTRIBUTING.md](CONTRIBUTING.md) for style, frontmatter schema, and PR checklist.

 ## License

 This project is licensed under the MIT License.
 For more info, check out the [LICENSE](LICENSE) file.